 Information law or data law is a specialist field of legal practice looking at all laws that regulate specifically information or data.
-Not IT or technology but specifically data.
+Not IT or technology generally but specifically data.
 All kinds of data, including personal, confidential and environmental.
 And data about all sorts of things, like land, cars, advertising, law, judgements, people, logistics, or credit histories.

 The processing or use of data requires a global legal framework.
 Information is at the centre of the global digital economy and for many data is the new oil.
 But up until recently the applicable laws have been neglected and have not been seen as a specialist area.
 Often they are dealt with separately and not as a whole.
 You need to consider them collectively.

 Information law is not “access to information law”, which is only one aspect of it.
-Information law is also much more than just data protection law (which applies only to personal data).
+It is also much more than just data protection law (which applies only to personal data).
 About half the world (especially Europe) call it data law whilst the other half call it information law but it is really the same thing.

-Some people refer to information law as information compliance and in many ways, they are the same thing.
-Information law often falls within the broader topic of data governance, risk and compliance (data GRC).
+Some people refer to it as information compliance and in many ways, they are the same thing.
+Law often falls within the broader topic of data governance, risk and compliance (data GRC).

 An information lawyer is a lawyer who focuses on this particular area of law.
 They apply the law to data issues.
 They enable (or empower) organisations to use (commercialise or process) data responsibly with governance, risk and compliance in mind.

 What is information law?

 It is made up of various laws, which all have information as their subject matter.
 There are many other laws that incidentally deal with data but these are the main ones that primarily concern data.

 - Access to information law (or Freedom of Information law) dealing with the freedom of information.